HIV Treatment

 Key Points

-- The treatment for HIV is called antiretroviral therapy (ART).
-ART involves taking a combination of HIV medicines (called an HIV treatment regimen) every day.
+• The treatment for HIV is called antiretroviral therapy (ART).
+ART involves taking a combination of HIV medicines daily, monthly, or every other month.

 What is the treatment for HIV?

 The treatment for HIV is called antiretroviral therapy (ART).
-ART involves taking a combination of HIV medicines (called an HIV treatment regimen) every day.
+ART involves taking a combination of HIV medicines (called an HIV treatment regimen) on a regular schedule, usually every day (pills) or once a month/every two months (injections).

 ART is recommended for everyone who has HIV.
-ART cannot cure HIV, but HIV medicines help people with HIV live longer, healthier lives.
+ART cannot cure HIV, but these HIV medicines help people with HIV live long, healthy lives.
 ART also reduces the risk of HIV transmission.

 How do HIV medicines work?

-HIV attacks and destroys the infection-fighting CD4 cells (CD4 T lymphocyte) of the immune system.
-Loss of CD4 cells makes it hard for the body to fight off infections and certain HIV-related cancers.
+HIV attacks and destroys the infection-fighting CD4 T lymphocytes (CD4 cells) of the immune system.
+Loss of CD4 cells makes it hard for the body to fight off infections, including opportunistic infections and some HIV-related cancers.

 HIV medicines prevent HIV from multiplying (making copies of itself), which reduces the amount of HIV in the body (called the viral load).
-Having less HIV in the body gives the immune system a chance to recover and produce more CD4 cells.
-Even though there is still some HIV in the body, the immune system is strong enough to fight off infections and certain HIV-related cancers.
+Having less HIV in the body gives the immune system a chance to recover and produce more infection-fighting CD4 cells.
+Although there may still be HIV in the body, the additional CD4 cells keep the immune system strong enough to fight off infections.

 By reducing the amount of HIV in the body, HIV medicines also reduce the risk of HIV transmission.
-A main goal of HIV treatment is to reduce a person’s viral load to an undetectable level.
-An undetectable viral load means that the level of HIV in the blood is too low to be detected by a viral load test.
-People with HIV who maintain an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative partners through sex.
+One of the main goals of HIV treatment is to reduce a person’s viral load to an undetectable level.
+People with HIV who maintain an undetectable viral load have effectively no risk of transmitting HIV through sex, and a significantly lower risk of transmission through other means (such as shared needles).

 When is it time to start taking HIV medicines?

 People with HIV should start taking HIV medicines as soon as possible after an HIV diagnosis.
-It is especially important for people with AIDS-defining conditions or early HIV infection to start HIV medicines right away.
-(Early HIV infection is the period up to 6 months after infection with HIV.)
+It is especially important for people with AIDS-defining conditions or within 6 months of HIV infection (called early HIV infection) to start HIV medicines right away.

 What HIV medicines are included in an HIV treatment regimen?